codingcatgirl/choo/docs/transit/models.rst

     **The following attributes are dynamic and cannot be set:**

+    .. attribute:: path⁰
+        Get the geographic path of the ride as a list of :py:class:`Coordinates`.

+        Falls back to just directly connecting the platform or stop coordinates if no other information is available.
+If some information is still missing, its value is ``None``.

     .. attribute:: is_complete

         ``True`` if the :py:class:`TimeAndPlace` list is complete and there are no Nones in the list, otherwise ``False``.